-Among around 10,000 pieces of oracle bone inscriptions excavated in China, about 200 of them were about queen Fu Hao (or Fu Zi).
+Around 10,000 pieces of oracle bone inscriptions were excavated in China, and about 200 were about Lady Fu Hao (or Fu Zi).

-Those ancient oracles and over 3000 years old art works buried with her, together, are telling the world the story of this brave queen.
+Those ancient oracle bone inscriptions and over 3000 years old cultural relics buried with her are telling the world the story of this glorious marshal, queen, and priestess.

 From A Teenage Queen to An Exceptional Marshal

-She strongly recommended herself as the general of Shang’s army; at that time, she was still a teenager girl.
+She strongly recommended herself as the general of Shang’s army; at that time, she was still a teenage girl.

-Seeing those assigned generals couldn’t win this war for a long time, King Wu Ding then reluctantly sent Fu Hao, his young and beautiful queen, into the battle.
+Seeing those assigned military generals couldn’t win this war for a long time, King Wu Ding reluctantly sent his young and beautiful queen to the battlefield.

-To everyone’s surprise, when their queen picked up her broad axe, she was quite a brave and genius militarist; their enemy was soon defeated and the Shang Empire achieved huge success.
+To everyone’s surprise, when their queen picked up her broad axes, she was a pretty brave and genius marshal; their enemy was soon defeated, and the Shang Empire achieved tremendous success.

 Fu Hao's Exceptional Military Achievements

-From that time on, Fu Hao became a respected and honorable marshal of Shang.
-In the meanwhile, she was also in charge of Shang’s important sacrificial ceremonies, which was the most distinguished position in that dynasty.
+From that time on, Queen Fu Hao became a respected and honorable marshal of the Empire Shang.

-Together with her husband, they conquered lots of powerful states and largely extended Shang's territory.
+Together with her husband, they conquered many powerful states and vastly extended Shang's territory.

-The biggest war during that period was commanded by her; she had led around 13,000 warriors successfully perished a strong nomadic regime.
+The biggest war during that century was commanded by Fu Hao, in which she led around 13,000 warriors and defeated a strong nomadic regime successfully.

-Love Life of Queen Fu Hao and Her Husband King Wu Ding
+Love Life of Queen Fu Hao and King Wu Ding

-Every time she came back from the war, her husband would waiting for her in the outside of the capital city; then they would ditch all of their guards, and spend lots of time together.
+Every time she returned from the war, her husband would be waiting for her outside of the capital city; then, they would ditch all of their guards and spend lots of time together.

-In addition, she was rewarded an independent vassal state, where she was the king with an army of 3000 soldiers on her own.
+Besides, she got rewarded an independent vassal state, where she was the lord, with an army of 3000 soldiers to herself.

-Fu Hao's Sudden Death and Her Special Cemetery
+Fu Hao's Sudden Death and Her Special Mausoleum

-Unfortunately, she departed when she was 33 years old, because of a difficult birth, or a lethal wound from the wars.
+Unfortunately, Fu Hao departed suddenly when she was 33 years old because of difficult childbirth or a lethal wound from war.

-Her husband was very sad; he buried Fu Hao under his own palace instead of their royal cemetery.
-This is also the reason why the Fu Hao's tomb had never been opened before, since this was the only case in the history of China that a king built a cemetery inside his own palace.
+This is also why Fu Hao's tomb had never been opened before, which was the only case in the history of China when a king built a tomb around his palace.

-After her death, the king still divined for several times to see if Fu Hao was doing well on the other side of the world.
+After her death, the king still divined several times to see if she was living well on the other side of the world.

-King Wu Ding then had other two queens, but they were just for political requirements.
+King Wu Ding had two other queens afterward, but they were just for political alliances.

-Every time the country was about to have important battles, Wu Ding would lead all of his essential officials to hold a big sacrifice ceremony to Fu Hao, trying to seek blessing from her.
+Every time the country was about to have important battles, King Wu Ding would lead all of his honorable officials to hold a big worship ceremony and try to seek blessings from Fu Hao.

 Fu Hao's Other Three Marriages After Her Departure

-Later, King Wu Ding was worried that Fu Hao was alone and might not be well taken care of in the other side, so he held a ceremony to marry Fu Hao to one of his ancestors, the 13th king of the Shang Dynasty.
+A few years later, King Wu Ding was worried that Fu Hao was alone and might not be well taken care of in the other world, so he held a ceremony to marry her to one of his ancestors, the 13th king of the Shang Dynasty.

-Sometime later, he held some other big ceremonies and married Fu Hao to the 4th and the 1st king of Shang, hoping those powerful ancestors could take very good care of his love in the other world.
+Sometime later, he held some other big ceremonies and married her to the 4th and the 1st king of Shang, hoping those powerful ancestors of Shang's royal family could take good care of his love in the other world.

-Now, among Fu Hao's burial articles, her sophisticated weapons and bronze wares are presenting her exceptional military achievements, her gorgeous accessories and refined kitchen wares are reminding us that she was also a beautiful and virtuous queen.
+Among Fu Hao's burial articles, her exquisite weapons and bronze wares present her great success in military campaigns and honorable status as a supreme priestess.
+Her gorgeous accessories and refined kitchen wares remind the world that she was also a beautiful and virtuous queen.

-Those inscriptions on bones, especially those in respect to divination, noted her husband Wu Ding's endless concern and care for her.
+Those inscriptions on bones, especially those concerning divination, noted her husband Wu Ding's everlasting concern for her.